Home » Saving Money » Budgeting » Budgeting Methods » What Is The 70-20-10 Budget?

 Real estate investments

-If investing in real estate sounds intimidating, it doesn’t have to be that way.
-Although real estate investment can include buying a property to rent out for income, people can now invest in real estate in smaller ways.
+Although real estate investing for beginners can include buying a property to rent out for income, people can now invest in real estate in smaller ways.

 Real estate appeals to some investors because, unlike the stock market, real estate is a tangible asset.
 It’s an actual piece of property that will theoretically always have some value.

-Crowdfunding is another easy way to dip your toes into real estate investments with your 70-20-10 budget.
+Crowdfunding is another easy way to dip your toes into real estate syndication investments with your 70-20-10 budget.

 Of course, you may be ready to pursue buying physical real estate, which can be a good option as well.
 Be sure to do plenty of research, as it’s not a truly passive form of income and not for everybody.
-But owning property can be a lucrative way of building your wealth over time.

 10% of your income is for debt payoff or giving